Student Services Office

 STAFF

-Melanie Wright, School Counselor for students with last names beginning A-K (wrightm@glcomets.net)
+Melanie Wright, School Counselor for students with last names beginning A-LEE (wrightm@glcomets.net)

-Sam Weaver, School Counselor for students with last names beginning with L-Z (weavers@glcomets.net
+Sam Weaver, School Counselor for students with last names beginning with LEI-Z (weavers@glcomets.net)

 Jennie Hernandez, Secretary in the Student Services hernandezj@glcomets.net